 Approach large hotels and hospitals to see if they have an ‘artist in residence’.
 What about local zoos?
 Maybe you could set up a booth.

 Approach local large employers and see if you can set up a tabletop display in their canteens and take orders and commissions.
 I did something similar around our local schools by leaving portfolios in the staff rooms.

 And don’t forget to ask your local authority if they issue any permits for local artists.

 I have an ‘Artists license’ issued by my town council.
-It’s a peppercorn rent which allows artists to trade on designated streets as a tourist attraction.
+It’s a peppercorn rent that allows local artists to trade on designated streets as a tourist attraction.

 Think outside the box and you will see possibilities everywhere.